xnajasho/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User specifies a set of keywords
+1. User specifies a set of keywords.
 2. Friendbook displays a list of person(s) with names matching the keyword(s) Use case ends.